-In February 1978 at Montreat, NC, a consultation “One Mission Under God” marked a major turning point in the life of the PCUSA.
+In February 1978 at Montreat, North Carolina, a consultation “One Mission Under God” marked a major turning point in the life of the PCUSA.
 This consultation, made up of persons from all over PCUSA, our missionaries and ecumenical partners in countries where we have served, formed a report which was accepted by the 118th General Assembly.
 The report carved the direction of our overseas and domestic mission for the future.

 Essentially, we agreed to take our emerging sense of partnership and allow it to mature and flower under the concept of “Mutuality” in Mission.
 We agreed that we would learn to receive as well as give, which means identifying our needs and weaknesses.
 We agreed that “Mission” must be done on the agenda of the partner, so that we do not decide what we will do to, but will listen to our partner’s needs and hopes and respond accordingly.